 The beginning, Kenji hits Counsel (now Combassador) Han with a sniper rifle and Li damn nearly catches up with him by traversing over a LA freeway via free running.

-The final fight on the Eifel tower qualifies.
+The final fight on the Eiffel Tower qualifies.
 Chiefly the Katana Vs Jian sword duel between Kenji and Li in a highly inversed national weapons scenario.